Walking Dead Timeline Explained: When All 7 Shows Take Place

 February 6, 2012 - March 13, 2012

 Picking up where The Walking Dead season 4 left off, season 5 deals with the Terminus cannibals, with Rick and his allies killing many of them on the first day of the new season.
 After this, they move on to their next destination.
-First up, they meet Father Gabriel just one day after fighting Terminus, and while he is antagonistic, he ends up joining up with them.
+First up, they meet Father Gabriel just one day after fighting Terminus, and while he is antagonistic, he ends up joining them.
 Tyreese, Beth, and Bob died during the journey.
 However, after this, they finally find Alexandria, leading to a home they keep until the end.

 Although it seems a lot happens during this season, it is actually another condensed installment.
 The Walking Dead season 5 largely takes place in just over one month.
 When Rick executes Pete after he accidentally kills Deanna's husband, he lets everyone know he is in charge now, and they will listen to him if they want to survive the dangers outside their city.
 This moment happened on March 13, 2012, just five weeks after the premiere, bringing the show to day 567.